ricbencar/breakwater-cubes-calculator/README.md

 ## 1. Abstract

-This repository contains a comprehensive computational suite designed for the hydraulic design of coastal breakwater armor layers.
-The software implements advanced empirical formulae to dimension artificial concrete units, specifically **Simple Cubes** (Van der Meer) and **Antifer Blocks** (Chegini & Aghtouman).
+This repository contains computational tools designed for the hydraulic design of coastal breakwater armor layers.
+The software implements well known empirical formulae to dimension artificial concrete units, specifically **Simple Cubes** (Van der Meer) and **Antifer Blocks** (Chegini & Aghtouman).

 A distinguishing feature of this tool is its **Iso-Geometric Design Philosophy** for the breakwater head.
 Rather than increasing the nominal diameter ($D_n$) of armor units at the roundhead—which necessitates different casting moulds, storage logistics, and crane requirements—this calculator solves for the required **increase in concrete density** ($\rho_c$).
-This allows the Trunk and the Head to be constructed using geometrically identical units (same mould), optimizing construction efficiency while meeting strict safety factors via material density adjustments.
+This allows the Trunk and the Head to be constructed using geometrically identical units (same moulds), optimizing construction efficiency while meeting equal safety factors via material density adjustments.

 ---

 ## 2. Theoretical Framework & Methodology

-The software calculates design parameters based on a synthesis of hydraulic model test data and established coastal engineering standards.
+The software calculates design parameters based on formulas that were calibrated as a result of hydraulic model test data and established coastal engineering standards.

 ### 2.1 Wave Mechanics & Geometric Parameters

-Before determining armor stability, the software computes the fundamental wave and structure properties:
+Before determining armor stability, the software computes wave and structure properties:

 **Deep Water Wavelength ($L_0$):**
 Calculated based on the mean wave period ($T_m$) using linear wave theory approximation for deep water: